henb13/frag-finder/README.md

 ## Options ##

-- If you want to get frags of a single player only, add their STEAMID64 as an argument to `getFrags` in the [app.js](app.js) file:
+- If you want to get frags of a single player only, add their STEAMID64 as an argument to `getFrags` in [dist/app.js](dist/app.js):

   ```javascript
   getFrags("76561198036024464");